deployment-academy/deployment-academy.github.io/content/posts/devsecops/cockroachdb-vault-pki-certmanager.md

   - "kubernetes"
   - "cert-manager"
 ---

-Recently, I have been experimenting with putting together a CockroachDB cluster using Vault PKI and cert-manager, and I thought I'd take some time to organize my notes and share it here.
-This is a long tutorial because I'll drop here all the experimentation process, but I hope the separation of the sections can help anyone who lands here looking for specific insights in some parts of the setup.

 In this tutorial, we are going to spin up a CockroachDB secure cluster running in Kubernetes with certificates managed by HashiCorp Vault and issued by cert-manager.
 Before we get to the final state, we are going to evolve the installation